Skip to content

 Mistake 2: Ignore audio.
 256 kbps stereo matters for music demos; 96 kbps is enough for voice-over screen recordings.

-Mistake 3: Judge quality only on a Retina panel.
-Pause on small text and fast pans on a cheap laptop.
+Mistake 3: Judge quality only on a high-density panel.
+Pause on small text and fast pans on a typical laptop.

 Mistake 4: Re-compress an already compressed MP4 repeatedly.
 Each generation adds artifacts.
 Keep a master and compress a copy for delivery.